carlospalavecino/boxify/README.md

 # Boxify

-A simple cli application writen in go, made to simplify the creation of vagrant boxes.
+A simple cli application, made to simplify the creation of vagrant boxes.

 ### Requirements